 Heard any of that before?

 The committee took a five-minute pause to break it down.
-When it reconvened, members got their homework, which involved prioritizing a to-do list.• Hold joint hearings of the House and Senate tax committees (tax legislation starts in the House and often never gets to the Senate for discussion).
+When it reconvened, members got their homework, which involved prioritizing a to-do list.

 Co-Chair Collins said he was comfortable, if not quite satisfied, with the direction the advice-only group was heading — “comfortable enough that I want to move forward on it.”